J-Hoplin/Rainbow-Six-Siege-Search-Bot/README.md

   - Patch Note 20200405

     - Add Latest Season MMR View

+  - Patch Note 20200504

+    - Until now you can only view best tier of rank in all three servers.
+This means, you can't view real-time tier.

+    - In this patch note, now you can view your real time Asia server rank tier.

+    - MMR View and Tier view about America and Europe server will be patch later.
 ***

   - There are two function related to rainbow six siege stat search.